nuprl/openai-caching-proxy/README.md

    sudo apt-get install postgresql-10  postgresql-server-dev-10
    ```

-2. Create a database called `openai_cache` and ensure that the user that will run the
+2. Create a database called `openai_cache` and ensure that the user that will
-   server has access to the database.
+   run the server has access to the database.

    ```
    sudo -u postgres psql
    CREATE DATABASE openai_cache;
    CREATE USER <username>;
-   GRANT ALL PRIVILEGES ON DATABASE codex_evaluation TO <username>;
+   ALTER DATABASE codex_evaluation OWNER TO <username>;
    ```

 2. Create a table called results that serves as the cache: